Wang05457/HappyNewYear-GB/README.md

 ## Codes Reusing
-We use the codes from site: https://eldred.fr/gb-asm-tutorial/part2/objects.html with some modifications and codes about initialization, such as copytiles are from labs with modifications:
+We use the codes from site: https://eldred.fr/gb-asm-tutorial/part2/objects.html and codes about initialization are from labs with modifications.